 - Spices - We wanted that lovely, warming spiced pumpkin taste, so we added cinnamon, ginger and nutmeg.

-How to make Pumpkin Porridge - Step by step
+How to Make Pumpkin Pie Porridge

-One: Put all of the ingredients in a saucepan and mix well.
+- Step 1: Put all of the ingredients in a saucepan and mix well.

-Two: Simmer for 4-5 minutes until thickened.
+- Step 2: Simmer for 4-5 minutes until thickened.
+Stir occasionally.

-Three: Divide between bowls and top with yogurt and maple syrup and any other toppings of your choice.
+- Step 3: Divide between bowls and top with yogurt and maple syrup and any other toppings of your choice.

 You can save yourself some time by using canned pumpkin puree, however if you want to make your own then it isn't that difficult.
 You could bake it in the oven, or boil it in a pan, which is what we do as it's much quicker.